Impact Entrepreneur, Public Speaker, and Educator in New York

 A member of the U.S. Speaker Program at the U.S. Department of State and an adjunct faculty member at NYU Center for Global Affairs, I am also a global public speaker, who frequently addresses audiences about entrepreneurship, leadership, philanthropy, and technological innovations advancing international development.

 I have been quoted and/or featured in: Black Enterprise Magazine, CCTV America, Crain’s New York Business, MarketWatch, NPR, The Chicago Tribune, The South African Broadcast Corporation, The New York Times, and The Washington Post.

-I have served as Communications Chair of the invitation-only President’s Council of Cornell Women; a member of the Advisory Board to the Dean of Syracuse University's iSchool; and on the United Nations International School Alumni Council.
+I have served as Communications Chair of the invitation-only President’s Council of Cornell Women; a member of the Advisory Board to the Dean of Syracuse University's iSchool; and a founding member of the United Nations International School Alumni Council.